sparkflows/sparkflows-docs/docs/databricks/user-guide/ddl.rst

     select * from employee;

-By default first 100 rows of data is displayed.
+By default, the first 100 rows of data are displayed.

 .. figure:: ../../_assets/configuration/sql-statement2.PNG
    :alt: Databricks